-Taxis are quite reasonable and safe.
-If you have time you can consider driving between some of the cities to enjoy the view.
+Taxis in Uzbekistan are pretty reasonable and safe.
+If you have time, I recommend driving between some of the cities to enjoy the scenic views.

 Safety in Uzbekistan

-Uzbekistan is relatively safe for solo female travels.
-You stand out a lot as a foreigner so expect a lot of stares and requests for selfies from locals.
-It’s mostly harmless as they are genuinely welcoming to foreigners.
+Uzbekistan is relatively safe for solo female travelers.
+You will stand out as a foreigner, so expect some stares and requests for selfies from the locals.
+It’s mostly harmless, as they’re genuinely welcoming to foreigners.

-You can get a 7-day tourist sim card that will guarantee you decent internet across the country.
+You can get a 7-day tourist SIM card that provides decent Internet throughout Uzbekistan.

-Cash is the preferred mode of payment.
-International credit cards are not widely accepted.
-Marked bills are not accepted and can only be changed at the bank and attract a 5% commission.
-A minimal entry fee is charged at the sites.
+Cash is the preferred mode of payment in Uzbekistan, as most international credit cards won’t work.
+Marked bills are not accepted and can only be exchanged at a bank for a fee.

 Where to Stay and Eat in Uzbekistan

-Khiva: All the hotels are inside the walled city.
-I stayed at the Orient Star hotel which is a renovated former madrasah.
-Access to the rooms is through a narrow flight of stairs and the rooms are tiny with very low ceilings but very warm and comfortable.
+Khiva: I stayed at the Orient Star Hotel, a renovated former madrasah.
+While the rooms are tiny and have very low ceilings, they’re warm and comfortable.

-For meals check out the Terrassa restaurant where food is delicious and you can sit on the rooftop and enjoy the views.
+For meals, check out Terrassa Restaurant—the food is delicious, and you can sit on the rooftop and enjoy the views.

-Bukhara: Most of the hotels are quaint, cozy, renovated old homes which adds to their charm.
-The city is undergoing a massive restoration exercise of historical buildings.
-One thing that really caught my eye was the elegantly maintained courtyards.
-I stayed at Lyabi house which is one of these traditional boutique hotels.
-It was very comfortable and the staff very friendly.
+Bukhara: Most of the hotels are quaint and cozy renovated homes that are incredibly charming.
+One thing that caught my eye in Bukhara was the elegantly maintained courtyards.
+I stayed at Lyabi House, a traditional boutique hotel that was very comfortable.
+The staff was also very friendly!

-Samarkand: Despite being a big city it also has charming traditional hotels in the old city.
-I stayed at the Jahongir B&B, a walking distance from the Registan which again was quiet, warm and beautifully decorated.
+Samarkand: Despite being a big city, Samarkand is home to many charming hotels in the Old City area.
+I stayed at the Jahongir Bed & Breakfast, within walking distance of Registan Square.

-The best time to visit Uzbekistan is before and after the summer so between March and May and again from August to October.
-The summers can be quite hot.
+The best time to visit Uzbekistan is before or after summer, so plan your trip between March and May or August and October.